 What to do: if you want to use your Diners Club Reward points for any of these partners, make a transfer before 1 June.

 - Etihad Guest

 - EVA Air Infinity MileageLands (removed 25 October 2018)

 - Malaysia Airlines Enrich

 - Radisson Rewards

-Etihad Guest, Asia Miles and in some limited case, Enrich and Flying Blue are all useful additions.
+Etihad Guest, Cathay and in some limited case, Enrich and Flying Blue are all useful additions.

 Do you use Diners Club Rewards?
 Please share your experience below.